HIPAA Compliant Mental Health Telehealth

 Improve results for clients with frequent check-ins

 Mental health telehealth shapes the therapy experience for clients in ways that help them see better results.
-Mental health telehealth allows you to set up more frequent, brief touchpoints with clients (outside of normal appointment slots) throughout their therapy journey so you can monitor progress more closely.
-The HIPAA Video platform also offers tools like robust chat functionalities and built-in recording abilities, making it easier for you to keep accurate records of sessions and progress, allowing you to react quickly to client needs.
-Being able to conduct frequent check-ins can also be particularly helpful with high-risk clients who might be exhibiting suicidal tendencies.
+Mental health telehealth allows you to set up more frequent, brief touchpoints with clients (outside of normal appointment slots) throughout their therapy journey so you can monitor your patient’s health more closely.
+The HIPAA Video platform also offers tools like robust chat functionalities, built-in recording abilities and the ability to keep psychotherapy notes and treatment records, making it easier for you to keep accurate records of sessions and progress, allowing you to react quickly to client needs.
+Being able to conduct frequent check-ins can also be particularly helpful with high-risk clients, such as those suffering from substance abuse or those who might be exhibiting suicidal tendencies.

 Gain the freedom to practice remotely